DBGConline/DBGC_distance-based_group_contribution/Database/ReadMe.txt

 	This is the SCF energy without ZPE correction at the M062X/def2TZVP level of theory, based on the optimized geometry at B3LYP/6-31G(d) level of theory.

 SP Energy (0 K) in folder energy corrected with freq scaling factor (unit: hartree)
-	This is the enegy at 0 K at M062X/def2TZVP level of theory, based on the optimized geometry and ZPE correction at the B3LYP/6-31G(d) level of theory.
+	This is the energy at 0 K at M062X/def2TZVP level of theory, based on the optimized geometry and ZPE correction at the B3LYP/6-31G(d) level of theory.
 The ZPE scaling factor 0.977 is used here.

 SP Enthalpy (298.15 K) in folder energy with ZPE and enthalpy correction (unit: hartree)
 	This is the enthalpy at 298.15 K at M062X/def2TZVP level of theory, based on the optimized geometry, ZPE correction and Hf298 - Hf0 at the B3LYP/6-31G(d) level of theory.
 The ZPE scaling factor 0.977 is used here.
 The scaling factor used to calculate the enthalpy difference is 1.
 Because it is usually very close to 1 at 295.15 K. (Ref: A. P. Scott, L. Radom, J. Phys.
 Chem, 100 (1996) 16502-16513.)
-Currently only HHRO approximation is used, because the huge cost of hindered rotation correction.
+Currently only RRHO approximation is used, because the huge cost of hindered rotation correction.

 Calculated standard formation of enthalpy at M062X/def2TZVP//B3LYP/6-31G(d) level of theory (unit: kcal/mol)
 	This is the calculated standard enthalpy of formation at the M062X/def2TZVP//B3LYP/6-31G(d) level of theory.
 During the calculation of the standard enthalpy of formation, a virtual reaction xC(g)+y/2H2(g)+z/2O2(g)=CxHyOx(g) is constructed.